mostly-ai/mostlyai-engine/README.md

     * rebalance categories
     * impute missing values
     * incorporate fairness
+    * adjust sampling temperature
     * predict / classify / regress
-    * assess sample probabilities
-    * adjust sampling temperature
+    * detect outliers / anomalies
     * and more

 ...all within your own compute environment, all with a few lines of Python code 💥.